augentism/ChaosWastesAtHome/README.md

 buff family when you spawn, then earn family buffs and legendary card picks as you play, driven by whatever triggers you turn on.

+## Installation

+1. Click on Code in the top right and download the zip
+2. Rename the folder inside the zip to ChaosWastesAtHome
+3. Install ChaosWastesAtHome into your mod folder like you would any other mod
+4. Add ChaosWastesAtHome to your mod_load_order.txt
+5. You're done. to launch, just launch any solo play mission.
+Should just work.

 ## How it works

 Almost none of this is reimplemented.
 Fatshark's mission-buffs system is